 Weighted average assumptions to determine benefit obligations 2020/21 2019/20

 Discount rate 1.95% 2.30%

-Rate of price inflation (RPI)^ 3.15% 2.40%
+Rate of price inflation (RPI) 9 3.15% 2.40%

-Rate of price inflation (CPI)^ 2.75% 1.50%
+Rate of price inflation (CPI) 9 2.75% 1.50%

-Rate of increase/(decreases) in salaries 2.75% 2.40%
+Rate of increase / (decreases) in salaries 10 2.75% 2.40%

 Rate of pension increases 2.75% 1.50%

-- Salary increase assumptions has remained in line with an initial best estimate of salary increases for a period of time and then in line with inflation thereafter.
-Therefore, allowance has been made for short term pay increases for each year of the 5 years following the measurement date.
-The inflation used after the initial period has been based on CPI over the year.
-This represents a change in best estimate long term increases.
-At both measurement dates, a promotional scale is applied in addition to the rate of salary increases shown above. - The actuarial model uses both RPI and CPI.
+9 The actuarial model uses both RPI and CPI.
 RPI is used to estimate price increases whilst CPI is used to estimate benefit increases.
 On 4 September 2019, the UK Government announced that it would consult on the UK Statistics Authority's proposals to align RPI with CPIH by 2030.
 On 25 November 2020, HM Treasury and the UK Statistics Authority released their joint response in relation to the consultation on the reform of the RPI methodology.
 This confirmed that the RPI index will be aligned with the CPIH index from February 2030, which is similar in construction and calculation to the CPI index.
 To reflect this, BTPA has changed the derivation of the CPI inflation assumption to be 1% p.a. lower than RPI inflation for the period up to 2030 and 0% p.a. lower than RPI inflation for the period from 2030.
 This leads to a single equivalent deduction of 0.4% p.a. from the RPI inflation assumption to derive the CPI inflation assumption.

-The total impact of the change in RPI-CPI wedge is the sum of the inflation sensitivities for each scheme where there was a 50 basis point decrease in price inflation amounting to £249m. £200m of this relates to British Transport Police Force Superannuation Fund and £49m. relates to Railway Pension Scheme.
+The total impact of the change in RPI-CPI wedge is the sum of the inflation sensitivities for each scheme where there was a 50 basis point decrease in price inflation amounting to £249m. £200m of this relates to British Transport Police Force Superannuation Fund and £49m relates to Railway Pension Scheme.